 CONSERVATION MATTERS AT DAKOTA ZOO!

 Conservation is an important part of what we do every day at the Dakota Zoo, and every member and zoo visitor helps play a part in conservation efforts both close to home and around the world.
-The Dakota Zoo Conservation fund was established in 2013 with a .25 cent surcharge on each paid admission.
-In 2014, $2.50 from every zoo membership sold will go towards the fund.
-In 2013, the conservation fund raised over $20,000 that was used for the following projects:
+The Dakota Zoo Conservation Fund was established in 2013 with a .25 cent surcharge on each paid admission.
+Beginning in 2014, $2.50 from every zoo membership sold was contributed the fund.

 Population Management Plans (PMP) We are also involved with Population Management Plans for 9 endangered or non-threatened species, including Trumpeter Swans, Tragopan, Tammar Wallaby, North American Porcupine, North American River Otter, Fisher, White-nosed Coati, Canada Lynx, and Dall Sheep.